BZoennchen/supercollider-book/chapters/sounddesign/math/sampling.md

 $$a, b \in \mathbb{Q}$$

 holds (most of the time).
-Sametimes one also wants to quantize the values of $y_N$.
+Sometimes one also wants to quantize the values of $y_N$.
 Sampling in the context of audio means that we use equidistant sample points.

 ```{code-cell} python3